iota-community/IOTA-eXperience-Team/README.md

 # IOTA Experience Team

-The IOTA Experience Team is a top-level team in the IOTA Project focused on community-facing efforts.
+The IOTA Experience Team is a top-level team in the IOTA community focused on community-facing efforts.

 For more details read the [IOTA Experience Team Charter].

 ## Why does the IOTA Experience Team exist?

-The IOTA Experience Team reflects the relevance of the voice of community in IOTA projects.
+The IOTA Experience Team reflects the relevance of the voice of community in IOTA.
 The formation of this group as a team alongside the IOTA Foundation demonstrates that community-focused contributions are valued by the contributors of IOTA, and that roles other than those of code contributor help foster a healthy, sustainable open source community.

 The IOTA Experience Team works to empower people in every part of the project.
 By focusing on outward-facing community efforts, we aim to make the IOTA projects more diverse and improve the environment for inclusivity, attracting a wider range of views, voices, and opinions, which in turn helps us ship better technologies.

-IOTA Experience Team initiatives are formed with the intent of improving the cultural development and outreach within IOTA projects.
+IOTA Experience Team initiatives are formed with the intent of improving the cultural development and outreach within IOTA.

 ## Contributing